sivalopez/Casting-Agency-REST-API/README.md

 ## Getting Started
 ### Pre-requisites & Local Development
-This project relies on Python3 and pip already installed in the local machine.
+This project relies on Python3, pip and PostgreSQL already installed in the local machine.
 #### Virtual Environment
 Create a virtual environment to keep the Python dependencies separate.
 ```